pollen-robotics/reachy-2021-docs/content/SDK/first-moves/arm/index.md

 ```
 This can be useful when you want to recover information like the position or the temperature of multiple arm joints at once.

-Beside the joint name and uid there are multiple information which can be get from each joint, these are summarized in the *registers()* method.
+Beside the joint name and uid there are multiple information which can be obtained from each joint, these are summarized in the *registers()* method.

 ```python
 reachy.r_arm.r_shoulder_pitch.registers()